lmeadors/gitty/README.md

 current branch:  master
 project type:    node
 current version: 1.0.0
-command name:    help
+command name:              head
-available commands on branch "master" are:

-cleanup: ['c', 'clean']
-  # tidy up the local repository - remove obsolete branches
-  # make sure the git repo has no outstanding changes
-  $ git fetch --all --prune
-  $ git pull --rebase
-  # remove select local branches that have been merged to master
-...and a LOT more output here...
+for help, try "gitty help"
 ```

-This is telling you what gitty thinks the state of your project is, and what you can do.
+This is telling you what gitty thinks the state of your project is, if you want more information, try `gitty help`.

 # new release stabilization branch